 Wireless encryption algorithms WEP (Wired Equivalent Privacy) IEEE 802.11 WEP uses a pre-shared key with a length of 40, 104, or 232 bits, with a random 24-bit IV ( Initialization Vector ) added to the key.
 A CRC-32 checksum is computed on the data and added to it as ICV ( Integrity Check Value ).
 WEP key and IV are fed to the RC4 stream cipher to generate a key stream, which is XORed with the data and ICV to obtain the encrypted data.
 WEP is insecure because of the short length of the IV, which leads to IV reuse furthermore, the WEP standard does not even require a different IV for each packet.
 Key reuse in a stream cipher is bad practice and leads to weak encryption.
 A weak IV may even allow to deduce the WEP pre-shared key.
-It case of an IV collision, it is possible to reconstruct the RC4 key stream from the IV and the packet's decrypted payload.
+In case of an IV collision, it is possible to reconstruct the RC4 key stream from the IV and the packet's decrypted payload.
 Therefore, WEP does not provide cryptographic integrity protection of a packet, and is now obsolete.
-Some wireless APs use LEAP (Lightweight Extensible Authentication Protocol) , a Cisco proprietary version of the EAP authentication method for WLANs.
+Some wireless APs use LEAP ( Lightweight Extensible Authentication Protocol ), a Cisco proprietary version of the EAP authentication method for WLANs.
 LEAP can use either dynamic WEP keys (keys that change very often to minimize cracking exposure) or TKIP.
 LEAP uses either the MS-CHAP or the EAP-FAST authentication protocol.
 However, WEP with LEAP is still considered vulnerable.
-WPA (Wi-Fi Protected Access) draft IEEE 802.11i In WPA, the TKIP ( Temporal Key Integrity Protocol ) feeds a 128-bit temporal key and a 64-bit MIC ( Message Integrity Check ) to the RC4 stream cipher to obtain the encrypted data.
+WPA (Wi-Fi Protected Access) In WPA, the TKIP (Temporal Key Integrity Protocol) feeds a 128-bit draft IEEE 802.11i temporal key and a 64-bit MIC ( Message Integrity Check ) to the RC4 stream cipher to obtain the encrypted data.
 It uses the CRC-32 checksum algorithm strengthened by the use of Michael MIC codes.
 IV size is 48 bits.
 TKIP adds a rekeying mechanism to provide fresh encryption and integrity keys, changing temporal keys every 10000 packets in sync between Access Point and client.
-WPA2 (Wi-Fi Protected Access II) IEEE 802.11i WPA2 is encrypted using CCMP (Counter Mode CBC-MAC Protocol), which utilizes AES encryption.
+WPA2 (Wi-Fi Protected Access II) WPA2 is encrypted using CCMP (Counter Mode CBC-MAC Protocol) , which utilizes AES encryption.
 IV size is 48 bits.
-WPA2-Personal uses a PSK (Pre-Shared Key).
+IEEE 802.11i WPA2-Personal uses a PSK (Pre-Shared Key) .
 The Access Point encrypts the data using a 128-bit key derived from a passphrase with length from 8 to 63 characters.
 Encryption keys are unique for each client, and change frequently.
 WPA2-Enterprise uses centralized client authentication via 802.1X, either EAP (Extensible Authentication Protocol) or RADIUS (Remote Authentication Dial-In User Service).
-A TLS-encapsulated secured version of EAP, called PEAP (Protected Extensible Authentication Protocol), is also available.
+A TLS-encapsulated secured version of EAP, called PEAP ( Protected Extensible Authentication Protocol ), is also available.
 After PSK or 802.1X authentication, a shared secret key called PMK (Pairwis Master Key) is generated, and is validated through a four-way handshake between wireless client and Access Point: 1.
-AP sends a nonce to the client, which uses it to build the PTK (Pairwise Transient Key) 2.
+AP sends a nonce to the client, which uses it to build the PTK (Pairwise ) Transient Key) 2.
 The client sends a nonce and a MIC to the AP 3.
-The AP builds and sends the GTK (Group Temporal Key) with another MIC to the client 4.
-The client acknowledges reception to the AP wireless encryption can be used in conjunction with other security measures such as SSID cloaking (security by obscurity) and MAC address filtering (whitelisting), which however are not very effective.
+The AP builds and sends the GTK (Group Temporal Key) with another MIC to the client4.
+The client acknowledges reception to the AP i.
+The dient deknowledges reception to the Ai